-Illegible Stamped German Violin Bow Late 19th Century – GORGEOUS BOW!! – CURRENTLY OU ON TRIAL –
+Illegible Stamped German Violin Bow Late 19th Century – GORGEOUS BOW!! – CURRENTLY OUT ON TRIAL –

 $1,395.00